Essential First-Time Home Buyer Steps

 KEY TAKE AWAY: When working with a REALTOR in Alberta, home buyers sign a Buyer Representation Agreement (Written Service Agreement).
 As a first-time buyer don't be nervous, this Agreement has been mandatory in Alberta since 2014 and provides clarification about the roles and responsibilities you and your Calgary REALTOR have to each other.

 Step 6.
-Property Search and Viewing Properties For Sale
+Calgary Property Search and Viewing Properties For Sale

-6 Essential Ways Real Estate Agents Support Home Buyers In Their Home Search
+6 Essential Ways Real Estate Agents Support First-Time Home Buyers In Their Home Search

 KEY TAKE AWAY: A Real Estate Agent plays a vital role in assisting home buyers with their home search.
 From helping with establishing property criteria to showing and analyzing properties.
 Schedule a call with our top Calgary REALTOR for valuable guidance and insights, to help you find the right home.